The State of the U.S. Primary Care Workforce

 Where Access Falls Short: The Geography Problem

-Looking at national averages, primary care coverage might appear stable, but those numbers quickly fall when a closer look is taken.
-In 2022, nearly 8% of U.S. counties had no primary care physician at all.
-This is a widespread issue especially in nonmetropolitan areas.
+In 2023, 7.2% of U.S. counties had no primary care physician at all.
+This is a widespread issue, especially in nonmetropolitan areas.

 Even state-level differences underscore the imbalance.
 Massachusetts, Vermont, and Hawaii have among the highest ratios of primary care physicians per 100,000 residents.
 Meanwhile, states like Mississippi, Nevada, and Oklahoma fall well below national averages, leaving significant portions of their populations with limited access to consistent, frontline care.